gvwilson/sensibleadventures/nardica/nardica.md

 "Sorry," she said, startled.
 "Din't know you were waitin'."

-Johnson Wales waved her apology away.
+Wales waved her apology away.
 "No worries.
 How are you?"